-Preparing and filing tax returns is the most common tax service a CPA provides and normally include personal (Form 1040) and business (Forms 1120, 1120S and 1065) services.
+Preparing and filing tax returns is the most common tax service a CPA provides and normally includes personal (Form 1040) and business (Forms 1120, the 1120S, and 1065) services.

 All individual taxpayers are generally required to file a tax return by April 15th of each year.
 A return can be extended to October 15 of that year, but it is only an extension to file the return – the taxes must be paid by April 15th even if the amount owed must be estimated while waiting to complete the return.